binshi/health-ai/part-3/l4-mi-e2edeployment.md

 * **Novel Scenarios**: Segmentation is a tedious process that is not quite often done in clinical practice.
 However, knowing the sizes and extents of the objects holds a lot of promise, especially when combined with other data types.
 Thus, the field of**radiogenomics**refers to the study of how the quantitative information obtained from radiological images can be combined with the genetic-molecular features of the organism to discover information not possible before.

+A U-Net architecture has been very successful in analyzing 3D medical images and has spawned multiple offshoots.
+You will get a chance to get more familiar with it in the exercise that follows, but if you would like to understand the principles better, I recommend that you check out the webpage on U-net created by one of the authors of the original paper, Olaf Ronneberger:[https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/index.html](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/index.html).
+You will find the link to the original paper and a few materials explaining how and why this architecture works.

+Now, let’s move on to the exercise where you will have a chance to train your own segmentation network.